zdchan/GraspXL_visualization/README.md

 This is a repository for the visualization of GraspXL Dataset.
 The repository is based on [arctic-digit](https://github.com/zc-alexfan/arctic-digit), which is used for the visualization of [ARCTIC](https://arctic.is.tue.mpg.de/) dataset.

-Our dataset contains diverse grasping motions of 500k+ objects from [Objaverse](https://objaverse.allenai.org/) with different dexterous hands:
+Our dataset contains diverse grasping motions of 500k+ objects with different dexterous hands:

 <p align="center">
     <img src="./docs/large.gif" alt="Image" width="80%"/>